LCC-CIT/CS296N-CourseMaterials/LectureNotes/CS296N-LN-W01D1-Validation.md

 ## Validation

 - Validation is expected in the browser for good UX (user experience), and required on the server for security.
-- Good UX design means users are provided with a way to easily fix input entry errors.
+- Good UX design means users are provided with an easy way to fix input errors.
 - In ASP.NET Core MVC, validation is done on the models.
 - Validation is implemented using C# attributes.
 In .NET Core, attributes that are used on model properties are called *data annotations*.